alexa/alexa-auto-sdk/aacs/android/service/README.md

 (Followed with detailed `localMediaSourceMetadata` JSON array configuration if set `true`)

 Set to `true` to enable the default `LocalMediaSource` platform implementation to configure local media sources.
 By default `useDefaultLocalMediaSource` is treated `false` so if not included in the config file or set to `false` explicitly, please define `localMediaSource` JSON array in the `aacs.alexa` node to enable AASB LocalMediaSource messages to be delivered to your application.
-Refer the following sample configuration for the `useDefaultLocalMediaSource`.
+Refer to the following sample configuration for the `useDefaultLocalMediaSource`.
 ~~~
     "useDefaultLocalMediaSource" : true,
     "localMediaSourceMetadata": [